 To provide some peace of mind, we’re debunking the top five breast cancer myths.

-While having a first-degree relative (mother, sister, daughter, father, brother) with the disease can raise your risk, about eight in 10 women who develop breast cancer have no family history.
+While having a first-degree relative (mother, sister, daughter, father, brother) with the disease can increase the risk, about 8 in 10 women who develop breast cancer have no family history.

 The American Cancer Society says lifestyle risk factors for breast cancer include:

 You can help reduce your risk of cancer by making healthy choices like eating right, staying active, and not smoking.
 It’s also important to follow the recommended screening guidelines, which can help detect certain cancers early.

 Breast cancer is a group of diseases in which cells in breast tissue change and divide uncontrolled, typically resulting in a lump or mass.
 Most breast cancers begin in the lobules (milk glands) or in the ducts that connect the lobules to the nipple.

 This myth originated with the idea that the underwires in bras do not allow lymph fluid or toxins to properly drain from the breasts.
 The accumulation of fluids or toxins is what results in the formation of cancer.

 A study from the American Association for Cancer Research found no association between wearing an underwire bra and developing breast cancer.

 Men also have breast tissue, and as a result, can develop breast cancer.
 However, the disease is less common in men because men’s breast duct cells are less developed than women’s and because they have lower levels of female hormones that can affect breast cell growth.

 In 2019, the American Cancer Society estimated that about 2,700 cases of invasive breast cancer will be diagnosed in men and 440 men will die from the disease.